Newborn Sleep (0–1 Month): What to Expect and Is This Normal?

 - Consistent nighttime cues: Use darkness, white noise, and a calm environment at night to begin establishing the association between dark and sleep.

 - No overheating: Dress your baby in no more than one layer more than you would wear.
 Signs of overheating include sweating, a hot chest, or flushed skin.
-Keep the room at a comfortable temperature (68–72 degrees F is often recommended).

 - Always place a swaddled baby on their back.

 - Skin color changes during sleep: Blue or purple discoloration of the lips, face, or body during sleep is a medical emergency.
-Brief blue coloring of the hands and feet (acrocyanosis) is normal in the first few days but should resolve.

 Is This Normal?
 Common Questions About Newborn Sleep